mapanet/NSE/docs/00_Data_Requirements.md

-# Requirements to create Boundaries layer = 6 (Neighborhood layer) NSE
+# Requirements forr Boundaries layer = 6 (Neighborhood) with NSE

 To generate the AMAI Socioeconomic Level (NSE) at the neighborhood (colonia) Layer 6, four official datasets are required.
 Each dataset plays a specific role in the spatial, demographic, and statistical pipeline.

 ---